aidadatahub/aidadatahub.github.io/about/index.md

 * [Radiology and Nuclear Medicine](https://www.re3data.org/search?query=&subjects%5B%5D=20530%20Radiology%20and%20Nuclear%20Medicine)
 * [Pathology and Forensic Medicine](https://www.re3data.org/search?query=&subjects%5B%5D=20506%20Pathology%20and%20Forensic%20Medicine)
 * [Artificial Intelligence, Image and Language Processing](https://www.re3data.org/search?subjects[]=40904%20Artificial%20Intelligence,%20Image%20and%20Language%20Processing).

-## Access and privacy
-AIDA is a collaboration arena for academia, industry and healthcare and supports OpenScience and [FAIR data](https://www.go-fair.org/fair-principles/).
-AIDA can facilitate large scale data exports for research from clinical production systems, and can host research data for sharing.
-AIDA uses data mainly from medical imaging, and therefore has an obligation to adequately safeguard the privacy of the individuals concerned.
-Therefore AIDA only shares data that is ethically approved for sharing, and when a contractual agreement is in place that includes non-disclosure of data, such AIDA partner contracts for [innovation projects](https://medtech4health.se/aida/ansok-om-innovationsprojekt/), [clinical-](https://medtech4health.se/aida/ansok-klinisk-fellow/) or [technical fellowships](https://medtech4health.se/aida/ansok-om-teknisk-fellow/), [on-site development projects](https://medtech4health.se/aida/ansok-om-pa-plats-utveckling/), or [network partnerships](https://medtech4health.se/aida/partnerskap/).
-AIDA also facilitates contacts with data controllers for datasets shared on AIDA for data sharing options outside of AIDA.

-Please see the [AIDA data sharing policy](../sharing/) for more details.

 ## Acknowledgements
 This site uses the following free and open services and technologies: